robertaronchi/panlab/content/home/about.md

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 20  # Order that this section will appear.
-title: "Theory of Pain Laboratory"
+title: Pain and Affective Neuroscience Laboratory"
-subtitle: "Pain and Affective Neuroscience"
+subtitle: ""
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'